shahidfoy/BlueJAnalysisTools/README.md

 ============================================
 How to work and install PMD functionality.
 ==============================
-download the workingPMD folder.
+download PMD at https://pmd.github.io/.
 Grab the PMD folder and place it in your root directory.  for windows the folder location should look like:

 "C:/PMD"